Boosting Salient Object Detection with Transformer-based Asymmetric Bilateral U-Net: Experiments

-\paragraph{Effect of the Asymmetric Bilateral Decoder} We continue by adding TDecPath to the model in \secref{sec:ablation_enc} to form the asymmetric bilateral decoder.
-The evaluation results are summarized in the 4$^{\rm th}$ line of \tabref{tab:ablation_modules}.
+\paragraph{Effect of the Asymmetric Bilateral Decoder} We continue by adding TDecPath (with attention mechanism) to the model in \secref{sec:ablation_enc} to form the asymmetric bilateral decoder.
+The evaluation results are summarized in the fourth column of \figref{fig:ablation_modules} (\ie, TED+HED).
 The asymmetric bilateral decoder can consistently improve the SOD accuracy.
-Intuitively, the two decoder paths, \ie, TDecPath and HDecPath, play different roles in the decoding process.
-TDecPath takes the outputs of TEncPath as the inputs to decode the coarse locations of salient objects, while HDecPath takes the outputs of TDecPath and HEncPath to decode the fine details of salient objects, where TDecPath guides the learning of HDecPath.
-This experiment verifies that the asymmetric bilateral decoder is helpful in learning complementary information for decoding accurate salient objects.
+This experiment verifies that the asymmetric bilateral decoder is helpful in learning complementary information for both decoding the locations and fine details of salient objects.

-\paragraph{Effect of the Attention Mechanism} After that, we add the standard channel attention mechanism \cite{hu2018squeeze} to the asymmetric bilateral decoder for feature enhancement.
-The results are provided in the 5$^{\rm th}$ line of \tabref{tab:ablation_modules}.
-We can find that the attention mechanism can consistently improve the SOD accuracy, especially in terms of the metric MAE.
-This suggests that the attention mechanism is useful for SOD by suppressing the noisy activation and enhancing the necessary activation, also proved in previous works \cite{zhang2018progressive,wang2019salient,chen2018reverse,zhao2019pyramid}.

 \paragraph{Effect of Deep Supervision} At last, we add deep supervision as in \figref{fig:frame} to obtain the final ABiU-Net.
-The results are shown in the 6$^{\rm th}$ line of \tabref{tab:ablation_modules}.
+The results are shown in the fifth column of \figref{fig:ablation_modules} (\ie, TED+HED+DS).
 Such default ABiU-Net achieves the best accuracy.
-Note that the 5$^{\rm th}$ line is just ABiU-Net without deep supervision.
-From the 5$^{\rm th}$ line to the 6$^{\rm th}$ line, there is a significant performance improvement, indicating the effectiveness of training with deep supervision.
+Note that the fourth column is just ABiU-Net without deep supervision.
+From the fourth column to the fifth column, there is a significant performance improvement, indicating the effectiveness of training with deep supervision.
+Moreover, the default deep supervision strategy we used is to impose deep supervision on saliency maps of all stages of HDecPath (\ie, $\mathbf{P}^H_i$($i\in \{1,2,3,4,5,6\}$) while only on the saliency map of the last stage of TDecPath (\ie, $\mathbf{P}^T_1$).
+Intuitively, the reason for this design is that imposing deep supervision on all saliency maps of HDecPath can provide a direct supervision for each hidden layer of HDecPath (\ie, $\mathbf{F}^{\rm HD}_6$ $\sim$ $\mathbf{F}^{\rm HD}_1$).
+Moreover, this supervision can be easily propagated back to hidden layers of TDecPath to achieve the implicit optimization of all feature maps of TDecPath (\ie, $\mathbf{F}^{\rm TD}_4$ $\sim$ $\mathbf{F}^{\rm TD}_1$), because $\mathbf{F}^{\rm TD}_4$ $\sim$ $\mathbf{F}^{\rm TD}_1$ are the direct inputs of HDecPath to generate $\mathbf{F}^{\rm HD}_6$ $\sim$ $\mathbf{F}^{\rm HD}_3$.
+Hence, only supervising the output saliency map of the last stage of TDecPath rather than the saliency maps of all stages is enough to improve the discriminativeness of the hidden layer features of TDecPath.

+In addition, we conduct the following ablation studies to further evaluate the effect of the different deep supervision strategies experimentally, whose results are shown in \tabref{tab:ablation_ds}.
+It is clear that all deep supervision strategies can boost the detection performance, and the model with the default deep supervision strategy can achieve the best overall performance.